wilicw/Linux-Note/README.md

 # Overview

-This is a linux documents use debian 10
+This is a linux documents using debian 10

 View it on HACKMD: [https://hackmd.io/@wilicw/linuxSkills](https://hackmd.io/@wilicw/linuxSkills)